-As a loving husband, caring father to two children, devoted family man, community person, and favoured local middle school teacher, you might say that Jesus is the epitome of a model citizen.
+As a loving husband, caring father to two children, devoted family man, community person, and favored local middle school teacher, you might say that Jesus is the epitome of a model citizen.
 And you would be correct.

-Three years ago, in an effort to learn more about fatherhood and to share experiences with others in the community, Jesus, a Math Teacher at St. Paul Lutheran School, McAllen, Texas, established a local fathers’ group which meets regularly to discuss certain issues and topics, and offers advice and support — something, he says, helps him to empathise more, in and out of the classroom.
+Three years ago, in an effort to learn more about fatherhood and to share experiences with others in the community, Jesus, a Math Teacher at St. Paul Lutheran School, McAllen, Texas, established a local fathers’ group which meets regularly to discuss certain issues and topics, and offers advice and support — something, he says, helps him to empathize more, in and out of the classroom.

 The idea was born out of a desire to be involved with and share the responsibility of raising their two children together, and of being the best father possible to them that he could be.
 At the time, there were very few local options available for Jesus to ask or get information from, so he decided to set up his own group.

 As someone who has witnessed friends and family members around him go through family break-ups, he saw the impact it had on the children and adults involved, and wanted to avoid a similar situation happening to him.
 The group is about learning from each other and offering advice to other members on anything from relationships through to fatherhood, whilst having fun and trying new things, he tells me.
-The benefits are not only for the fathers, but for the whole family and especially the children, who can enjoy the activities and are at the forefront of the group’s objectives.
+The benefits are not only for fathers, but for the whole family and especially the children, who can enjoy the activities and are at the forefront of the group’s objectives.

 The group offers the chance to take part in events and activity days, either with just the fathers or with the children — depending on the event.
 Activities such as trips to Home Depot to learn building skills, and Chick-Fil-A to learn crafts are some of the previous outings before the pandemic took over.